edgexfoundry/device-rfid-llrp-go/README.md

 ### EdgeX Device Naming
 EdgeX device names are generated from information it receives from the LLRP device.
-In the case of Impinj readers, this devcice name *should* match the device's hostname given by Impinj, however the hostname information is not available through LLRP, so the generated name may differ in certain edge cases.
+In the case of Impinj readers, this device name *should* match the device's hostname given by Impinj, however the hostname information is not available through LLRP, so the generated name may differ in certain edge cases.